rohithay/digest/README.md

 3. Run the full pipeline with python main.py --all
 4. Launch the dashboard with streamlit run app.py

+## How It Works
+1. The scraper collects articles from configured sources
+2. The theme detector analyzes content using NLP techniques
+3. The summarizer creates concise summaries of key articles
+4. Results are organized into a structured database
+5. The dashboard provides interactive exploration of findings

 ## Usage

 ### Running the Full Pipeline